Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md

 ---

-## Step 2: Configure Checkout SDK
+## Step 2: Load SDK in browser

-The Checkout script tag is required in the website by downloading or including the following code.
+The following code snippet is an example HTML script tag for loading the SDK:

 ```html
 <script src="https://commercehub-secure-data-capture.fiservapps.com/{version}/checkout.js"></script>